MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 > [!NOTE]
 >
 > * When you have more than 500 columns, an error is raised and the results aren't stored.
 > * Query results are stored in a storage account associated with the cluster.
-The data is not cached in local SSD storage.
+The data isn't cached in local SSD storage.
 > * A follower cluster needs it's own writable database to store query results.

 The following table lists the management commands and functions used for managing stored query results: